 The classic way to serve this sweet potato pie is with a big dollop of whipped cream.
 To keep things dairy-free, use coconut whipped cream.
 For a great twist, you can also enjoy a nice scoop of your favorite dairy-free ice cream with toasted pecans as well as.

-1/2cupAlmond milk + 2 Tbsps, very cold (You can also use water, if preferred!)
+½cupAlmond milk + 2 Tbsps, VERY COLD(You can also use COLD water, if preferred!)

 Coconut Whipped Cream